CustomAgile/utils-ancestor-pi-app-filter/README.md

 2. `npm publish --access public` - This will publish the new version to npmjs.org
 3. Create the new release in [`utils_file-utils/releases'](https://github.com/RallyTechServices/utils_file-utils/releases)

+To Build
+1. `grunt concat` - This will combine all js source files into index.js

 ## Test Plan

 ### Settings